Keyclic/docs-en/overview.rst

 When a user created a feedback, he may choose to make it public or private.
 If public, the feedback will be visible by the entire community and they can comment it or support it.

-Furthermore, the moment the feedback is created, it is transmitted to a moderator to be moderated, to avoid illicit content, except in certain situations (see : :ref:`feedbacks-life-cycle`).
-Once validated, a report is created and sent to the chosen organization.
+Furthermore, the moment the feedback is send, a report is created and transmitted to the chosen organization.

 A report corresponds to one and only one feedback.
 An admin has access to all the reports sent to its organization.
 For each reports, he can create has many operations as necessary and assign them to members of his organization.
 Another way is to delegate the report to a partner organization that will deal with it
 Once every operation resolved, the admin will then close the report and consider the problem resolved.